Shayegan8/ChatPlugin/README.md

 # Description

 Chat plugin is a spigot plugin that lets your players to make their own private groups and chat with themselves

+Supported versions 1.13+

 ## Installation